learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/React_Prop_Drilling.md

 - **Reduced Component Isolation:** Components become overly dependent on their parent components, breaking the idea of encapsulation.
 Changes in one layer may require modifications in several other layers.
 This problem is evident when the application is large.

+- **Potential Impact on Performance:** The chain of prop changes through multiple components can trigger unnecessary re-renders, impacting the performance of the application.
+Each intermediate component in the hierarchy may re-render even if it doesn't use the props that were passed down, leading to suboptimal rendering efficiency.

 ## Example of Props Drilling
 Consider the following example where data needs to be passed from the top-level component to a deeply nested one:
 ```jsx